babarrett/g80-9009/README.md

 * has 149 total keys.
 Not all generate scan codes when in "Desk PC" mode.
 * has a, primarily text, 100 x 584 pixel LCD display with 2 font sizes.
 * can create up to 72 macros on the fly that are stored in the keyboard.
-* can select any 1 of 4 screens (Indicated by keys, unverified.)
+* can select any 1 of 4 screens (Indicated by keys, unverified.
+Mechanism reportedly as being "a Reuters ISA four monitor graphics card" that aparently goes into the rectangular space in the bottom of the keyboard.)
 * can select any 1 of 2 workstations with a "Breakout Box"
-* can use three different keyboard protocols (PS/2, RS232 Serial, and Sun serial)
+* can use three different keyboard protocols.
+PS/2, RS232 Serial, and Sun serial.
+Sun serial is an inverted version of RS232 serial.
+I've heard that "Workstation mode" sends scan codes for almost all keys via 9600 bit/sec serial port.
+Sun's documentation in 2000 says:

+    The keyboard communicates with the system using asynchronous serial protocol with negative logic.
+The communication is full duplex at 1200 baud.
+The data has 1 start bit, 8 data bits, 1 stop bit and no parity.

 * is supported by a third-party kmd3 switch as well
 * can be emulated by the Wey Tec HK2000C keyboard.
 * can perform calculations within the keyboard, displaying the results on the